Guru (2025 film): Production

 Guru was first announced on 15 March 2024.
 It is the seventh feature film by French director Yann Gozlan.
 He wrote the screenplay with Jean-Baptiste Delafon, with whom he previously collaborated on the psychological thriller Visions (2023).
 The films stars Pierre Niney as a charismatic personal development coach whose toxic behavior and abuse of power spirals into paranoia.
 For the role, Niney was inspired by Jake Gyllenhaal's character in Nightcrawler (2014) and Tom Cruise's character in Magnolia (1999).
 Other roles include Marion Barbeau, Anthony Bajon and Holt McCallany.

-The film was produced by Wassim Beji at WY Productions and was co-produced by Pierre Niney with Marc-Henri De Busschere through his company Ninety Films.
-It was co-produced by StudioCanal, M6 Films and the Belgian company Panache Productions.
+The film was produced by Wassim Béji at WY Productions and by Pierre Niney with Marc-Henri de Busschère through his company Ninety Films.
+It was co-produced by StudioCanal, M6 Films and the Belgian companies Panache Productions, La Compagnie Cinématographique, BE TV and Orange, and Proximus..
 Principal photography began in November 2024 and concluded in February 2025.
 It was shot in Paris and its suburbs (Charles de Gaulle Airport), as well as in Las Vegas.

 Release

-International sales are handled by StudioCanal, which is also set to theatrically release the film in France on 28 January 2026.
+Guru had its world premiere at The American French Film Festival in Los Angeles, where it was screened as the closing film on 3 November 2025.
+International sales are handled by StudioCanal, which also theatrically released the film in France on 28 January 2026, with Anga Distribution simultaneously releasing the film in Belgium.
 In May 2025, the company presented the film at the Marché du Film in Cannes to be acquired by distributors around the world.